ecmwf/open-ecpds/Options.md

 ### http.ftpuser
 When "http.ftpLike" option is selected allow forcing a user name in the listing output.
 Default user name is the login name.

+### http.hasParameters
+By default, URL strings are encoded using URL encoding rules based on the UTF-8 character set.
+This encoding replaces certain characters in the string with their hexadecimal representations, making the string safe for use in a URL.
+This option allows encoding to be disabled if needed and should be enabled if the URL contains placeholders with '$' characters.

 ### http.headers
 Allow the specification of additional headers to be included in the header list, alongside standard headers such as "User-Agent", "Accept" and authentication headers (if "http.authheader" is set).
 These headers will be sent to the HTTP server with every request.